POLICY & POLITICS

 CalMatters

-It was purely coincidental that state Supreme Court justices heard arguments this week in landmark case involving public employee pensions as state and local officials were beginning to wrest with the severe impacts of a pandemic-induced recession on their budgets.
+It was purely coincidental that state Supreme Court justices heard arguments this week in a landmark case involving public employee pensions as state and local officials were beginning to wrest with the severe impacts of a pandemic-induced recession on their budgets.

 TRANSPORTATION